lynnboy/implnote-boost/coroutine2.md

 * On destruction of master control block, the slave stack is forced to unwind
 * When slave throw exception, it is propagated and thrown at master side.
+* Pull side will switch to its push counterpart to try to fetch the first data element.

 #### Specialization